koladeg/swipeapp/README.md

 # What I Learned

-* Core react native Animation properites (PanResponder, Animated)
+* Core react native Animation animation systems (PanResponder, Animated, LayoutAnimation)
 * How to adapt animations to the dimension of the user's device